 While the exterior of the Sagrada Familia is an amazing artistic design, the interior is what will really astound you.

-When you learn more about Anton Gaudi you will see how his love for nature and whimsical design is ever-present in this cathedral.
+When you learn more about Anton Gaudi you will see how his love for nature and whimsical design is ever-present in this basilica.
 The columns appear like trees reaching to the ceiling and the stained glass bring enough of light to overwhelm the entire space inside.